opentripplanner/OpenTripPlanner/docs/Container-Image.md

 Now open [http://localhost:8080](http://localhost:8080) to see your running OTP instance.

 ## Additional notes
 Make sure to include the word "gtfs" when naming the gtfs files that you want to use for OTP.
-Otherwise, graph build will fail.<br/>
+Otherwise, graph build will fail.

-When building graph fails (out-of-memory) add an option <b> -e JAVA_TOOL_OPTIONS='-Xmx4g' </b> to docker run command
+If you want to set JVM options you can use the environment variable.
+A full example is `-e JAVA_TOOL_OPTIONS='-Xmx4g'` which you need to add to your docker command.